DiegoMarulandaB/Challange-AdventJs-2023-MiduDev/challange-01/README.md

-// In the toy factory of the North Pole, each toy has a unique identification number.
+#In the toy factory of the North Pole, each toy has a unique identification number.

 // However, due to an error in the toy machine, some numbers have been assigned to more than one toy.